-In respect of surplus cash, the Council had a cash balance of £43.033 million as at 31 March 2015 and it is currently projected that the cash balance at 31 March 2016 will be almost unchanged at £43.000 million.
+In respect of surplus cash, the Council had a cash balance of £46.845 million as at 31 March 2017 and it is currently projected that the cash balance at 31 March 2018 will have reduced to some £44.116 million.

-The Council's external debt position at 31 March 2015, with forward projections is summarised in Table 1 below.
-The table shows the actual and projected external debt as compared to the underlying need to borrow for capital purposes (known as the Capital Financing Requirement or C F R).
-This comparison highlights where there may be headroom for potential additional borrowing.
+The Council's external debt position at 31 March 2017, with forward projections is summarised in Table 1 below.
+The table shows the actual and projected external debt as compared to the underlying need to borrow for capital purposes (known as the Capital Financing Requirement or CFR).
+This comparison highlights where there may be headroom for potential additional borrowing in the future.